 - Don’t-miss lit.
 The classic Annual Literature Review will be back on Friday, Nov.
 16, covering everything you should have read over the last year but didn’t.

 - A new take on plenaries.
-These premier sessions are unopposed and present a high interest topic each day.
+These premier sessions present a high-interest topic each day.

 - Saturday, Nov.
 17 – Learn about the latest adult and pediatric asthma studies and how they will impact your practice.